locationtech/geotrellis/docs/guide/ingests.rst

 To this end, we've introduced the `RasterSource` which lazily represents some source of imagery.
-The format might be TIFFs or PNGs, images could be backed by S3 or your local hard drive - the `RasterSource` is abstract with respect to such details.
+The format might be TIFFs or PNGs, images could be backed by S3 or your local hard drive - the `RasterSource` interface is abstract with respect to such details.

 Below is an example ingest using `RasterSources`.
 Note that none of this code is ingest-specific; that all of it can (and is) used outside of ETL workflows.